 Route 2: Boat Wharf – Lam Cave – Thanh Cao Son Temple – Vang Cave – Thanh Truot Cave - Suoi Tien Temple – Dai Cave – Hanh Cung Vu Lam Temple – Kong: Skull Island Film Set

-Later, Vu Lam also become a base in the second war against Mongol invaders, thanks for its important and brilliant defensive natural features.
+Later, Vu Lam also becomes a base in the second war against Mongol invaders, thanks for its important and brilliant defensive natural features.

 This must be the most interesting place in Trang An, with such trait of western culture.
 The whole island was the place where part of the famous movie Kong: Skull Island was filmed.
 The tribal village you’ve seen on screen now come alive with great details and characters.